 “For customers, usability still plays a great role in the whole process.
 As it should.
-While the technology advances fast, in real world it’s not just about the hype.
+While technology advances fast, in the real-world it’s not just about the hype.
 Lighting needs to function reliably and it needs to be both cost-effective and easy to manage.

 Many of our customers have calculated how much the productivity of their employees has increased with changing to LED technology.
 The numbers are big.
 But are these real-life success stories yet telling the story of human centric lighting?
 No, not yet.
 Instead, they tell the story of high-quality lighting, and the major effect it has on our day-to-day life.